 The Department of Educator Preparation provides the professional studies component for the preparation of effective teachers and school personnel at the bachelor's and master's degree levels; the department cooperates with various departments within the university that offer Educator Preparation programs.
 The Department of Educator Preparation offers a bachelor's degree in elementary education with dual licensure in special education.
 Master's degrees include the Master of Arts in Teaching (MAT) in each of the following discipline areas: Special Education, Elementary Education, Biology Education, Business Education, Chemistry Education, Child Development (Birth to Kindergarten), English Education, Family and Consumer Sciences, Health and Physical Education, History Education, Math Education, and Technology Education.
 Other master's degrees include the MAED in Elementary Education and Reading.
 The Department of Counseling offers master's level programs in School Counseling, Community/Agency Counseling, and Rehabilitation Counseling as well as the doctoral degree in Rehabilitation Counseling and Counseling Education.
-The Department of Leadership Studies and Adult Education and the doctoral degree in Leadership Studies.
+The Department of Leadership Studies and Adult Education is an interdisciplinary academic unit that offers master's degree in Adult Education and the Master of School Administration and the doctoral degree in Leadership Studies.